 This is a case study of Apple’s e-commerce user experience (UX) performance.
 It’s based on an exhaustive performance review of 819 design elements.
 213 other sites have also been benchmarked for a complete picture of the e-commerce UX landscape.

 Apple’s overall e-commerce UX performance is mediocre.
-On a positive note, Apple has good Order Tracking & Returns.
+On a positive note, Apple has perfect Site-Wide Features and good Order Tracking & Returns.
 This is, however, curtailed by broken Customer Accounts and On-Site Search performances.

 First benchmarked in April 7, 2012, and reviewed 23 times since then, most recently June 15, 2023.

 Overall UX Performance

 832 Guidelines · Performance:

 31 Guidelines · Performance: